There are two basic types of

 to the latch side of the door, signs shall be placed on the nearest

-to the centerline of the sign, mount signs so that
+above the floor to the centerline of the sign, mount signs so

 a person may approach 3 inches

 of signage without encountering protruding objects or standing

 the swing of a door.
 ADA Signage Compliance

 your signage system in compliance with the Americans with Disabilities

 letters, numbers and Grade 2 Braille.
 Characters and symbols